layilin/SP23-33852/_annotations/book2.md

 73.356 corruscations.
 Vibratory or quivering flashes of light; lightning.

 73.367-368 Europe and Asia's vegetable sons...die.
 Grainger refers to the unsuitability of some Old World plants to the tropical Caribbean climate.
 Europeans nevertheless transplanted as many familiar Old World plants as they could to the Caribbean and, in doing so, transformed its ecology.
 They transplanted animals and diseases as well.
-This transplantation process is now known as the Columbian Exchange, which also involved the movement of plants, animals, and diseases from the New World to the Old.
+This transplantation process is now known as the Columbian Exchange, and included the movement of plants, animals, and diseases in both directions across the Atlantic.
 If the reader consults footnotes about individual plants, it will become apparent how many of the plants Grainger mentions are not native to the Caribbean.

+74.375 sails hang idly.
+The doldrums, also called intertropical convergence zones where prevailing (or trade) winds disappear, and ships become immobile for days on end.

 74.388 Acescent.
 Sour; acidic.

 74.392 Astonied.
-Astonished.
-This is a typographical error that would be corrected to "astonish'd" in the 1766 London edition.
+This is a typographical error that would be corrected to "astonish'd" in the 1766 London edition of the poem.

 74.392 Solfaterre.
 A vent where sulfur deposits accumulate.
 In this case, Grainger means volcanoes.